aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ### Naive Chuncking

-The naive encoding approach (as seen on the left side of the image below) involves splitting the text a priori using sentences, paragraphs, or maximum length limits.
-Afterward, an embedding model is applied to each resulting chunk.
-To generate a single embedding for each chunk, many models use mean pooling on token-level embeddings, producing a single embedding vector.
-You can see an example in the [OpenAI CookBook](https://cookbook.openai.com/examples/embedding_long_inputs).
+The naive encoding approach (illustrated on the left side of the image below) involves splitting the text beforehand and applying an embedding model to each chunk.
+A common method for generating a single embedding from all chunks is mean pooling on the token-level embeddings ((by averaging the embeddings of all the chunks)).
+You can find an example of this in the [OpenAI CookBook](https://cookbook.openai.com/examples/embedding_long_inputs).

-In some cases, it may be useful to split chunks at paragraph or sentence boundaries to better preserve the meaning of the text.
-This method has been implemented in Langchain using the function `RecursiveCharacterTextSplitter` (see this [blog](https://dev.to/eteimz/understanding-langchains-recursivecharactertextsplitter-2846) for more detailed explanations of this function.)
+To split the text, we can use a fixed length, though in some cases, splitting at paragraph or sentence boundaries may better preserve the text's meaning.
+This approach has been implemented in Langchain via the function `RecursiveCharacterTextSplitter` (see this [blog](https://dev.to/eteimz/understanding-langchains-recursivecharactertextsplitter-2846) for more detailed explanations of this function.)

 {::nomarkdown}
 {% assign jupyter_path = 'assets/jupyter/splitter.ipynb' | relative_url %}